solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

     }
     ```

     > Transactions are deeply and natively integrated into Cosmos DB’s JavaScript programming model.
 Inside a JavaScript function, all operations are automatically wrapped under a single transaction.
 If the JavaScript completes without any exception, the operations to the database are committed.
-We are going to change the stored procedure to put in a different company name for the second item.
+We are going to change the stored procedure to put in a different foodGroup name for the second item.
 This should cause the stored procedure to fail since the second item uses a different partition key.
 If there is any exception that’s propagated from the script, Cosmos DB’s JavaScript runtime will roll back the whole transaction.
 This will effectively ensure that the first or second items are not commited to the database.

 1. Click the **Update** button at the top of the tab.